Tom Dwan: Team Full Tilt

+Team ACR

+In March 2024, Dwan signed as a brand ambassador for ACR Poker, joining Team ACR and playing on the site under the screen name "Durrr".
+This was his first major online sponsorship since Team Full Tilt disbanded following Full Tilt Poker's 2013 shutdown.

+As part of the deal, Dwan hosts a recurring streamed cash game titled Durrrr's Game, featuring high-profile guests.

+Dwan has also served as an ambassador for the Triton Poker Super High Roller Series since April 2019, and joined the poker training platform GTO Wizard as a Team Pro in 2025.

 High Stakes Duel III

 Tom Dwan challenged the undefeated Phil Hellmuth in round 2 of the High Stakes Duel III by Poker Go.
 Dwan ended Hellmuth's winning streak and took home $200,000.

-The pair have agreed to a third round at double the stakes to take place in Las Vegas at some point during the 2021 World Series of Poker.
+The pair agreed to a third round at double the stakes to take place in Las Vegas during the 2021 World Series of Poker.

 Style

-In a YouTube video commenting on hands played by Dwan at the Hustler Casino in California 2023, friend and fellow high-stakes poker player Phil Galfond described Tom Dwan as having the most thoughts per minute of any poker player he knows.
+In a YouTube video commenting on hands played by Dwan at the Hustler Casino in California in 2023, friend and fellow high-stakes poker player Phil Galfond described Tom Dwan as having the most thoughts per minute of any poker player he knows.
 Galfond mentioned that Dwan is factoring in bits and pieces of information at a speed and depth of thought that is "ridiculous".

 Career earnings and debts

-As of April 2025, Dwan's total live tournament winnings is approximately $7 million.
+As of August 2026, Dwan's total live tournament earnings are approximately US$6.97 million.

 Dwan has been embroiled in a long-running saga involving allegations of unpaid debts.
-Reports suggest that Dwan owes significant sums of money to various individuals, with some estimates placing his total debt at around $30 million; this figure includes debts to poker players such as Daniel "Jungleman" Cates, Peter Jetten, and Haralabos Voulgaris, as well as rumored connections to high-stakes games in Macau and alleged dealings with the Chinese Triads.
+Reports suggest that Dwan owes significant sums of money to various individuals, with some estimates placing his total debt at around $30 million.

+This figure includes debts to poker players such as Daniel "Jungleman" Cates, Peter Jetten, and Haralabos Voulgaris, as well as rumored connections to high-stakes games in Macau and alleged dealings with the Chinese Triads.
-Personal life

-Dwan married Maria Bianca Rosso on September 29, 2016, in Las Vegas, Clark County, Nevada.